Historical Apoplexy · State Legislative Adaptations · North Carolina

 guaranteed demand contracts;

-resource library system established under Division IV of this
+the resource library system established under the companion

-library model described by Jacque Fresco (2007) and formalized in
+resource library model described by Jacque Fresco (2007), in

 (a) Constant-need goods, including food and consumable